post2web/statistics/README.md

 # A collection of python statistics notebooks

-These is a collection of jupyter notebooks I used to prepare myself for my experimental statistics 1 final.
+This is a collection of jupyter notebooks I used to prepare myself for my experimental statistics 1 final.
 Since python is my language of choice I am translating everything we learn from SAS to python.

 ## Goals for this project
 * Keep it basic and simple